juliuskoskela/spinout/README.md

 # Atom

+**This is an experimental implementation, meaning API might change and bugs might arise.**

-Experimental API for a synchronous and mutable smart-pointer type `Atom<T>`.
-Includes the associated spin-lock type `SpinLock`.
+Experimental API for a synchronous and mutable smart-pointer type `Atom<T>` and its `Weak<T>` variant.
+Also includes the associated spin-lock type `SpinLock`.

 Unlike `Mutex<T>`, `Atom<T>` does not use system futexes, but instead uses a simple spin-lock.
 This can be advantageous in cases of low contention i.e. when the lock is only held for a short time and there are few threads competing for the lock.